shekkizh/shekkizh.github.io/_pages/cv.md

 *{{ post.venue }}*, {{ post.date | default: "1900-01-01" | date: "%Y" }} .
 {% endfor %}

-## Research Experience

-### **Graph based Image Segmentation**, Prof. Antonio Ortega `Aug 2013 - Dec 2013`ß
-Performed experiments and analysis on graph based approach to Image Segmentation.
-The core idea was to leverage on methodologies for finding approximate Fiedler vector on a Graph Laplacian as an alternative to doing normalized cuts.

-### **3D Face Recognition System**, Dr. Jongmoo Choi, Prof. Gerard Medioni `May 2013 - Aug 2013`
-Developed on the core recognition library and created an evaluation framework and data set for benchmarking.
-Made integration efforts on incorporating 3D modelling module for recognition.

-### **Dynamic Face Warping**, Prof. Antonio Ortega `Jan 2013 - June 2013`
-Implemented a real time facial tracking and warping module in DaVinci DSP board.
-The project emphasized working under constrained resources and was targeted towards applications in mobile.

-### **Optical Character Recognition**, Prof. S. Deivalakshmi `Jan 2012 - June 2012`
-A simple neural network based character recognition system for use in Title search and License Plate recognition was developed.
-The system was evaluated with different font sizes and types.
-Also analysis was done on the effect of various hyper parameters and the loss manifold.

-### **Classification of Mammograms**, Prof. S. Deivalakshmi `Aug 2011 - Dec 2011`
-A method to differentiate and identify the nature of tumor in Mammograms based on discriminant analysis on extracted features was developed and evaluated on the MIAS database.

 ## Work Experience
 ### **Software Engineer**, KLA Tencor, Milpitas, CA `Mar 2014 - Oct 2016`
 Designed and developed tools to classify and visualize defect modulations for Process Window Qualification in wafer fabrication.
 Also, implemented and co-owned components for analysis and classification using decision trees and Random forests